ember-learn/deprecation-app/CONTRIBUTING.md

 First-time contributors are encouraged to choose issues that are labeled "help wanted" or "good for new contributors."
-If you have questions, want a suggestion of what to work on, or would like a buddy to pair with, you can join the #-team-learning channel in the
+If you have questions, want a suggestion of what to work on, or would like a buddy to pair with, you can join the #dev-ember-learning channel in the
 [Ember Community Discord](https://discordapp.com/invite/zT3asNS).

 Fork this repository (click "fork" on the repository's home page in GitHub)